WE CAUGHT UP WITH

 How has your workday changed since the beginning of your career?

-The change has been huge to be honest, even if I only account for the journey of Gray Dawes.
+The change has been huge, even if I only account for the journey of Gray Dawes!

 Before the pandemic, everything I did was in person.
-Back then, if I was making a call to a potential client and suggested arranging a Teams meeting, they would likely have had no clue what I was talking about.
+Back then, if I was making a call to a potential client and suggested arranging a Teams meeting, they would likely have had no clue what I was talking about!
 Meeting in person was just how things were done.
-Now, though, most of my meetings are over teams.
+Now, most of my meetings are over Teams.
 Rather than holding one or two meetings a day, I can have four or five – that’s a meeting every hour or two!

-Everything is also a lot more streamlined and new digital tools lead the way, At the same time I don’t think anything can replace meeting someone face-to-face.
+Everything is also a lot more streamlined and new digital tools lead the way.
+However, I don’t think anything can replace meeting someone face-to-face.

-But even though a lot has changed, fundamentally people still just want to know that their travel and travellers are being looked after, that the service is good, their travel technology is the best it can be, and everything else in between.
+But even though a lot has changed, fundamentally people still just want to know that their travel and travellers are being looked after, that the service is great, and that their travel technology is the best it can be.

-What is your favourite part about your role?
+What is the favourite part about your role?
 Do you have any career highlights?

-The highlight of my career so far is probably attending a global awards ceremony in Hawaii, a culmination of the hard work of myself and my team at a previous company.
-Only the top nought point something of global companies managed to be nominated so I was honoured by that.
+The highlight of my career so far is attending a global awards ceremony in Hawaii; a culmination of the hard work of myself and my team at a previous company.
+Only the top nought point something of global companies managed to be nominated, so I was honoured by that.

-At Gray Dawes, I love the fact the company is moving upwards and I am enjoying all of the opportunities that has come from us going global.
+At Gray Dawes, I love the fact that the company is moving upwards and I am enjoying all of the opportunities that has come from Gray Dawes going global.
 I also recently won the largest contract of my career.
 It was only afterwards that I found out it was the biggest opportunity/contract that Gray Dawes has ever won and implemented.
 I’m really, really proud of that too.

 What advice would you give someone looking to break into the industry?

-My first piece of advice is to research the business travel industry.
+Research the business travel industry!
 There are a lot of websites, magazines, and other online resources that can tell you more about what we do on a day-to-day basis.

 Unless you work in business travel, you can’t ever really understand just how large it is.
 If I tell people what I do for a living, I still get asked: “Could you book me a flight to Tenerife for a weekend?”
 They don’t realise that there’s a whole world behind the scenes which you can only ever see if you’re in corporate travel.

-Not a lot of people join the business travel industry and leave.
+In my experience, not a lot of people join the business travel industry and leave.
 They might move roles or companies, but they rarely put business travel behind them.
-At Gray Dawes, we’ve got people who have been at the company for 30+ years – I’m still going and I’ve got no intention of leaving it at all.
+At Gray Dawes, we’ve got people who have been at the company for 30+ years.

 Business travel is a world that succeeds because there are just so many varied roles.
-So yeah, my main advice to anyone looking to be a part of the industry is to research everything you can because you don’t realise the beast that you’re getting yourself involved in!
-You’ll enjoy it!
+My main advice to anyone looking to be a part of the industry is to research everything you can, because you may not realise the wealth of opportunity you have open to you!

 Finally, a few quickfire questions…